shahrokhkarami/loop-locate/README.md

 To proceed with measuring the dimensions for PCB and 3D design, I had to take the case apart.

 <img src="./assets/loop.png" width="auto" height="150">  <img src="./assets/PCB1.png" width="auto" height="150">  <img src="./assets/PCB2.png" width="auto" height="150">  <img src="./assets/PCB3.png" width="auto" height="150">
-<sub>Note the PCB tickness should be 0.8mm to fit the 3D design.</sub>
+<sub>Note the PCB thickness should be 0.8mm to fit the 3D design.</sub>

 I submitted an order on PCBWay, but due to the Chinese New Year holidays, it will take longer than usual to receive the PCB.